Quansight-Labs/free-threaded-compatibility/docs/tracking.md

     widely used libraries with extension modules are being fixed every week.
     It may be useful to use nightly wheels (when available) of packages like `cython` or `numpy`, even if a first release is available on PyPI.
-    You can do so by running:
+    For example, you can install a NumPy nightly wheel by running:

     ```
     pip install -i https://pypi.anaconda.org/scientific-python-nightly-wheels/simple numpy